GarlandKey/100devs-adhd-group-project/README.md

 1. Create a minimalistic landing page.

+2. Create the ability to log in to the website and create an account.

 2. Develop easy access to assignments, classes, events, and resources.

 3. Develop a feature that matches those who have signed up to help with those who have requested help.